UCF/Athena-Framework/docs/components/dropdowns.md

 ---
 layout: docs
 title: Dropdowns
-description: Toggle contextual overlays for displaying lists of links and more with the Bootstrap dropdown plugin.
+description: Toggle contextual overlays for displaying lists of links and more with the Athena dropdown plugin.
 group: components
 ---

 Dropdowns are toggleable, contextual overlays for displaying lists of links and more.
-They're made interactive with the included Bootstrap dropdown JavaScript plugin.
+They're made interactive with the included Athena dropdown JavaScript plugin.
 They're toggled by clicking, not by hovering; this is [an intentional design decision.](http://markdotto.com/2012/02/27/bootstrap-explained-dropdowns/)

 ## Contents

 * Will be replaced with the ToC, excluding the "Contents" header {:toc}

-## Overview

-Things to know when using the popover plugin:

-- Dropdown rely on the 3rd party library [Popper.js](https://popper.js.org) for positioning.
-You must include [popper.min.js](https://cdnjs.cloudflare.com/ajax/libs/popper.js/1.9.9/umd/popper.min.js) before bootstrap.js in order for dropdowns to work!
-- Popper.js handle natively the flip of Dropdown when it's outside the viewport, if you want to disable that's behavior use `flip` attribute

 ## Examples